rikedyp/documentation/language-reference-guide/docs/system-functions/shell.md

 `R` contains information about the termination reason, along with output collected.

 The system function is cross-platform, but the command specification is inherently operating-system specific.
+Some shells, such as PowerShell, are cross-platform, which can help minimise the problem.

 ### Using the System's Shell
 When `Y` is a character vector, the contents are executed using the system's shell.